-HunterDae (or HD) is a Birthworker, health access advocate, parent of twins, and native Brooklyn, New Yorker.
+HunterDae (or HD) is a Birthworker, health access advocate, and parent of twins.
 HunterDae’s experiences navigating healthcare, conception, pregnancy, and birth as a Black, Fat, Queer, Non-binary person with a history of sexual trauma, has led them to fiercely tackle health disparities.

 Committed to challenging the discourse surrounding birth and transition, HD advocates for change in elevating less racially-biased, more body-affirming, more gender-expansive, and pleasurable care.
 HunterDae is a trained Community Doula through Groundswell Fund grantee, Ancient Song Doula Services.
 Currently, they support families through expansion and transition as a Birth Doula, Community Childbirth Educator (CCE), a Certified Lactation Counselor (CLC), and a Perinatal Yoga Instructor in the NY/NJ area.

 With over 10 years in program support and coordination within LGBTQGNC community-based organizations, HD serves the grant-making team through an Anti-violence, Social Justice, Race Equity, Decolonized, Gender-expansive Parenting, and pro-body autonomy focused lens.